ScaledMarkets/dabl/README.md

 For robust infrastructure code, a better model than current practice is needed, whereby,

 * The build language is strongly typed, in order to promote maintainability and reliability.
 * The build language uses information hiding, encapsulation, and true modularity in order to promote reuse and extensibility.
+* The build language defines isolation for tasks, with clearly defined inputs and outputs and no side effects.
 * The build language is defined as a true language, with a normative language definition and well specified syntax and semantics (see [Language Reference](langref)), thereby avoiding ambiguity in the language itself.